penguintutor/neopixel-gui/INSTALL.md

 Using the neopixel libarary the neopixels can be driven from the Raspberry Pi GPIO connector.
 It needs to use PWM which is available on *GPIO pin 18* (physically pin 12 on the board).

-The GPIO port works at 3.3V, but Neopixels require a 5v power supply and 5v signal.
+The GPIO port works at 3.3V, but to run Neopixels at full brightness requires a 5v power supply and 5v data signal.
 This can be done using a voltage level shifter circuit.

 I used a [MyPifi Neopixel board](http://smstextblog.blogspot.co.uk/2015/03/afirstly-thank-you-for-purchasing-this.html) for testing the software.